 -Celia Osenton, a parenting group leader in the Calgary region.

-The Raising Our Healthy Kids videos are easy to access and download online and cover topics like: nutrition and healthy eating; play and physical activity; healthy development; oral health; media literacy and aboriginal themes.
-The videos are also currently airing on CTV2.
+The Raising Our Healthy Kids videos are easy to access and download online.
+Topics include: nutrition and healthy eating; play and physical activity; healthy development; oral health; media literacy and indigenous themes.

 All 70 videos can be viewed on the Raising Our Healthy Kids Vimeo site and have been grouped into specific channels: